thibaut62/monopoly-jas/README.md

 Developed with ❤️ for the MG... community by Thibaut Delville.
 If you find this application useful, consider supporting its development through the PayPal donation button in the application.

----

-Developed with ❤️ for the MG... community by Thibaut Delville.